MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cosmosdb/authentication.md

 > [!NOTE]
 > When the resource token expires, subsequent document database requests will receive a 401 unauthorized exception.
 At this point, Xamarin.Forms applications should re-establish the identity and request a new resource token.

 For more information about Cosmos DB partitioning, see [How to partition and scale in Azure Cosmos DB](/azure/cosmos-db/partition-data/).
-For more information about Cosmos DB access control, see [Securing access to Cosmos DB data](/azure/cosmos-db/secure-access-to-data/) and [Access control in the DocumentDB API](/rest/api/documentdb/access-control-on-documentdb-resources/).
+For more information about Cosmos DB access control, see [Securing access to Cosmos DB data](/azure/cosmos-db/secure-access-to-data/) and [Access control in the SQL API](/rest/api/documentdb/access-control-on-documentdb-resources/).

 ## Setup